a-mironov/finitefield-polys/README.md

 # Planned features

+## General
+- Name validation: forbid the use of certain names for polynomial creation
 ## Data management
 - File I/O: Save current workspace to a file, load polynomials in from a file (overwriting and additive)
 - For multi-output commands, allow the use of `_` in lieu of an output name to discard some outputs